MetaMask/metamask-docs/snaps/reference/permissions.md

 ## Dynamic permissions

 Dynamic permissions are not requested in the manifest file.
-Instead, your snap can acquire dynamic permissions during its lifecycle.
+Instead, your Snap can acquire dynamic permissions during its lifecycle.

 ### eth_accounts

-A snap can request permission to call the Ethereum provider's [`eth_accounts`](/wallet/reference/eth_accounts) RPC method by calling the provider's [`eth_requestAccounts`](/wallet/reference/eth_requestaccounts) RPC method.
+A Snap can request permission to call the Ethereum provider's [`eth_accounts`](/wallet/reference/eth_accounts) RPC method by calling the provider's [`eth_requestAccounts`](/wallet/reference/eth_requestaccounts) RPC method.
 Calling `eth_requestAccounts` requires the [`ethereum-provider`](#endowmentethereum-provider) endowment.

 You can check the presence of the permission by calling [`wallet_getPermissions`](/wallet/reference/wallet_getpermissions).
 If the permission is present, the result contains a permission with a `parentCapability` of `eth_accounts`.
-It comes with a caveat of `restrictReturnedAccounts`, an array of all the accounts the user allows for this snap.
+It comes with a caveat of `restrictReturnedAccounts`, an array of all the accounts the user allows for this Snap.
 The following is an example `eth_accounts` permission:

 ```json